TobeLAQ/AnqiACA/content/publication/journal-article2/index.md

 ---
-title: "[18F]-D3FSP β-amyloid PET imaging in older adults and alzheimer’s disease"
+title: "Body Mass Index Decrease Has a Distinct Association with Alzheimer’s Disease Pathophysiology in APOE ɛ4 Carriers and Non-Carriers"
 authors:
 - Anqi Li
 - Jing Du